HarshPanchal18/DevOps/kafka/strimzi/INSTALL.md

     **OR**

-    In case of getting warning messages such as `The metadata response from the cluster reported a recoverable issue with correlation id 6 : {my-topic=UNKNOWN_TOPIC_OR_PARTITION} (org.apache.kafka.clients.NetworkClient)`, you can create a topic manually before running the producer:
+    In case of getting warning messages such as `The metadata response from the cluster reported a recoverable issue with correlation id 6 : {my-topic=UNKNOWN_TOPIC_OR_PARTITION} (org.apache.kafka.clients.NetworkClient)`, it means that `mytopic` does not exist yet, and you can create a topic manually before running the producer:

     ```bash
     kubectl -n myproject run kafka-topic-create -ti --image=quay.io/strimzi/kafka:0.46.0-kafka-4.0.0 --rm=true --restart=Never -- bin/kafka-topics.sh --bootstrap-server kafka-data-kafka-bootstrap:9092 --create --topic mytopic --partitions 1 --replication-factor 1